Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Conclusions

 \section{Conclusions}

 In summary, we have investigated the normal and superconducting phases of Ni$_{0.04}$ZrTe$_2$ single crystals by electrical resistivity, specific heat, and magnetization measurements.
-The electrical resistivity and magnetization data show the onset of superconductivity with T$_c \approx 4.1$\,K. However, the specific heat data neat T$_c$ do not show the type of anomaly seen in second order phase transitions in bulk materials, thus raising an open question about the nature of superconductivity in Ni$_{0.04}$ZrTe$_2$.
+The electrical resistivity and magnetization data show the onset of superconductivity with T$_c \approx 4.1$\,K. However, the specific heat data near T$_c$ do not show the type of anomaly seen in second order phase transitions in bulk materials, thus raising a question still open about the nature of superconductivity in Ni$_{0.04}$ZrTe$_2$.
 Resistivity and specific heat data show clear features centered near 287\,K that are suggestive of a CDW.
 Therefore, Ni$_{0.04}$ZrTe$_2$ adds to the small list of materials where superconductivity and CDW compete for the Fermi surface.
 The temperature dependence of the upper critical field and the normalized superfluid density can be consistently fitted with a two-gap model, suggesting that there are two superconducting order parameters.

-The DFT calculations support the experimental findings remarkably well, and they show that ZrTe$_2$ can be classified as a non-trivial topological type-II Dirac semimetal.
+The DFT calculations support the experimental findings remarkably well, and they suggest that ZrTe$_2$ could reach a non-trivial topological type-II Dirac semimetallic state via strain or intercalation engineering.
 The electronic structure calculations indicate that the main result for the inclusion of Ni in the van der Waals gap is the stabilization of the transferred charge to the Te sites, gradually increasing both the total density of states at the Fermi energy and the contribution of the Te-p manifold at the superconducting pairing, consequently driving the system to a compensated electronic regime where electron and holes contribute equally at the Fermi surface, thus favoring the emergence of the CDW order.
 Additionally, the electron-phonon coupling strength combined with the Fermi surface topography and the possible softening of the acoustic phonon modes in ZrTe$_2$ are consistent with an electron-phonon multiband superconductivity and an exciton-phonon induced CDW condensation.

 Given the uniqueness of the electronic structure in Ni-doped ZrTe$_2$, and the coexistence of superconductivity and CDW ground states, such compounds hold the promise to be excellent probing grounds in the investigation of coherent and non-trivial quantum states.